Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

-The other scaling trend displayed in figure~\ref{fig:energy_scan} is at constant $a_0=10$ (magenta).
-Here, the power law fit (dotted line) gives $\Delta{U}\propto J^{1.18}\propto {t_{\FWHM}}^{1.18}$.
-In this case the absorption efficiency still has a weak positive scaling of $\Delta{U}/J\propto {t_{\FWHM}}^{0.18}$.
-This observed scaling also does not conform with the absorption efficiency scalings of the normal and anomalous skin effects in \citet{Rozmus-Tikhonchuk_PRA1990}.
+The other scaling trend displayed in figure~\ref{fig:energy_scan}(\textit{a}) is at constant $a_0=10$ (magenta).
+Here, the power law fit (dotted line) gives $\rmDelta{U}\propto J^{1.13}\propto {t_{\FWHM}}^{1.13}$.
+In this case the absorption efficiency still has a weak positive scaling of $\rmDelta{U}/J\propto {t_{\FWHM}}^{0.13}$.
+From the pulse duration scaling, we note that the $\unit[200]{fs}$ and $\unit[400]{fs}$ pulses begin to fall off below the scaling followed by the other data points, and they were thus also excluded from the fit.
+The decreasing trend with $t_{\FWHM}$ in the long-pulse limit may be a consequence of the recirculation of hot electrons, which could lower the effective plasma collisionality in the irradiated region.